mariorht/me/_posts/2025-02-10-Leonardo-Da-Vinci's-Aerial-Screw:-From-Sketch-to-3D-Model.markdown

 The spokes connecting the guides were designed as wooden rods tied with cords.
 The cords and knots were meticulously modeled using small helices and 3D sketches to achieve a realistic appearance.

 ### Animation
-The 3D model was animated using Autodesk 3ds Max 2017, creating several scenes:
+The 3D model was animated using Autodesk 3ds Max 2017, creating several scenes.

 <iframe width="840" height="472" src="https://www.youtube.com/embed/PTQLWKeWPA0" frameborder="0" allowfullscreen style="display: block; margin: 0 auto;"></iframe>